LiuTingWed/SAM-Not-Perfect/README.md

 # Segment Anything Is Not Always Perfect
-Code repository for our paper titled "[Segment Anything Is Not Always Perfect: An Investigation of SAM on Different Real-World Applications](https://arxiv.org/pdf/2304.05750.pdf)" (CVPRW'23 Oral).
+Code repository for our paper titled "[Segment Anything Is Not Always Perfect: An Investigation of SAM on Different Real-World Applications](https://arxiv.org/pdf/2304.05750.pdf)" (CVPRW Oral).

 ![avatar](https://github.com/LiuTingWed/SAM-Not-Perfect/blob/main/sample.png)